Skip to main content

 Kubernetes patch versions contain fixes for bugs and security vulnerabilities in the minor version of Kubernetes.
 They are compatible with each other within the same minor version.

-If patch auto-update is enabled, the cluster will be updated to the latest available patch version during the nearest cluster maintenance window.
+If patch auto-update is enabled, the cluster will be updated to the latest available patch version during the nearest cluster maintenance.

-You can enable auto-update of patch versions when creating a cluster or for an already created cluster.
+You can enable auto-updating of patch versions when cluster creation or for an already created cluster.

 carefully